 Trinity College and The Book of Kells#1 in Best Things To Do in Dublin

 Founded in 1592 by Queen Elizabeth I, Trinity College is Ireland's oldest and most notable college.
 Among its alumni are such renowned writers as Jonathan Swift and Oscar Wilde.
 Today, visitors from around the world come to explore the college's verdant campus and towering Gothic-style halls.

 But the real reason to visit is to take a gander inside the Old Library.
 These hallowed halls house an amazing collection of literature.
-According to one TripAdvisor user, "The atmosphere there, as in the rest of the Trinity, is something you must see and experience."

-However, if we could only name one reason to visit Trinity College, it would be to see the priceless The Book of Kells.
-This illustrated version of the four Gospels of the New Testament was created around 800 A.D. by Celtic monks.
+Of all the books at the Old Library, the most famous and priceless one is the "Book of Kells."
+This illustrated version of the gospels was created around A.D.
+800 by Celtic monks.
 The manuscripts' pages come to life with vibrantly hued depictions of Christ and his followers, bordered by intricate Celtic knots and other designs.
-Whether or not you're religious, previous visitors agree that seeing The Book of Kells in person is truly a sacred experience.
+Whether or not you're religious, previous visitors agreed that seeing the "Book of Kells" in person is truly a sacred experience.
 Although some visitors complained of crowds in the library, most agreed the "Book of Kells" is a must-see.
 For a more in-depth visit, consider signing up for one of the best Dublin tours, which stop here.

 More Best Things To Do in Dublin